 In addition to affecting melatonin levels, light at night also increases cancer risk through the activation of stress hormones.[ref]

 The connection between an increased risk for hormonal cancers and salivary cortisol levels has been well established, and disruption to the normal circadian rhythm of cortisol is linked doubling the risk of death in breast cancer. [ref]

 So there is a bit of a double whammy here: light at night decreases melatonin (cancer preventative) and increases stress hormone levels (cancer-causing).

 Quantifying the risk:

-So after all of the studies (and there are hundreds more than I’ve referenced here), what is the consensus for the cancer risk from light at night?
+So after all of the studies (and there are hundreds more than are referenced here), what is the consensus for the cancer risk from light at night?
 The World Health Organization and the American Medical Association both place light at night as a probable carcinogen.
-“Probable”, though, is a word with wiggle room.

 The problem with quantifying the impact of light at night is that it is pretty much everywhere.
 There are a few darker spots left, though, around the world.
 A study looking at artificial light levels in protected or natural areas (such as forests, conservation areas, etc) in 158 different countries and compared the cancer incidences to areas with high light.
 The results of the study, when all confounders were taken into account, showed that colorectal, prostate and breast cancer risk increased by up to 35% with light at night. [ref]

 The range of increased relative risk of breast cancer, according to different studies, is anywhere from 35% to 79% to 200%.